muadib25/Python_RiceRocks-Asteroids/README.md

 To view the code in action and/or play the game just go to www.codeskulptor.org and paste the code on the left window, followed by clicking on the 'Play' button located on the panel's top-left side.

-Or you can just visit this page: https://py2.codeskulptor.org/#user49_H5SdINOQa4_96.py
+Or you can just visit this page: https://py2.codeskulptor.org/#user49_H5SdINOQa4_162.py

-WIP with some extras: https://py2.codeskulptor.org/#user49_H5SdINOQa4_152.py

 Have fun!